AbhimanyuRajesh26/wake-my-nas/marketing/reddit-synology.md

 - Checks if NAS is already awake (avoids redundant packets)
 - Built-in device discovery
 - Works with any Synology model that supports WoL
+- macOS notifications if something goes wrong

 **GitHub:** https://github.com/dgeske/wake-my-nas

 Free and open source.
 Saves me 30 seconds every single time I open my laptop.

+**If you find this useful, a GitHub star would help!** Trying to get it into Homebrew Core so it's easier for others to discover.
+Need to show enough people find it valuable.

+Happy to answer questions or help with setup!

 ---